-In these courses, a student pursues, in-depth, an individualized program of reading and/or research with supervision by first and second core faculty about a topic that is mutually agreed upon between student and First Core Advisor.
+In these courses, a student pursues, in-depth, an individualized program of reading and/or research with supervision by first and second core faculty about a topic that is mutually agreed upon between student and Advisor.
+PREREQUISITE: None economic status, culture, sexual orientation, religion, second language learners and persons with special needs.
+Through coursework, group work and situational case studies, students will be challenged to examine their attitudes toward these critical issues and to become sensitive and proactively responsive to them.
+Students will learn of the leadership capacities needed to ensure access and academic and social equity for all members of the extended school community.
 PREREQUISITE: None